What’s In a Name? Experimental Evidence of the Coup Taboo (with Sharan Grewal)

 A recurrent but overlooked theme in Middle East politics is that civilians—far from passive or lacking in agency—have played prominent roles in most of the region’s coups.
 Their stories resist the tendency to reduce the source of power in coup-prone states to tanks, bombs, and guns.

-I am a Visiting Assistant Professor of Political Science at Tulane University in New Orleans, Louisiana.
+I am a Visiting Assistant Professor of Political Science at Colgate University in Hamilton, New York.
 I received my Ph.D. in Political Science from the Maxwell School of Citizenship and Public Affairs, Syracuse University, in December 2018.

 My book project, Politicians at Arms, uses Arabic language memoirs, as well as reports of the British Foreign Office and French Ministère des Affaires étrangères, to understand why party leaders advocated for military coups d'état in the post-colonial Middle East.
-Well-known Syrian and Iraqi coups were the product of revolutionary civil-military alliances, not the ambitions of middle-class officers.
+Well-known Syrian and Iraqi coups were the product of revolutionary civil-military alliances, not the ambitions of officers.
 When civilians transfer political legitimacy to soldiers, the latter possess a dangerous combination of the pen and the sword.

-My research has been published in Armed Forces & Society and International Studies Quarterly.
-I have also published essays in War on the Rocks, the Washington Post, and Jadaliyya.
+My research has been published in Armed Forces & Society, International Studies Quarterly, International Studies Review, and Democratization.
+I have also published essays in War on the Rocks, The Washington Post, and Jadaliyya.